Truthfully, I categorize his statement as flat-out bonkers.

 Why would you do that?

-Yep why haven't they built aqueduct from north the northern part of the state where they have plenty of water down to you know the Southland.
+Why haven't they built aqueducts from the northern part of the state where they have plenty of water down to the southland?

 But here's the other part where this connects back to big ag is they've got this thing called the Delta Tunnel.

-Nope that's going to big ag so it's literally a toss-up between billionaire big ag companies and tiny little fish while people are literally running and this is the next thing I want to bring up running on foot from fire.
+So it's literally a toss-up between billionaire big ag companies and tiny little fish while people are literally running.

-Nobody can move nobody and I okay you're shutting the power off.
+Nobody, and okay, you're shutting the power off.

-Get people out there to direct the fires to direct traffic during the fires you know on Sunday he put out a cross release saying like oh I I had prepositioned fire truck.
+Get people out there to direct the fires, to direct traffic during the fires.

 Why did you not call in the National Guard?